At a Glance

 ✨Highlight Relevant Experience

-Discuss any previous experience you have working with children, particularly those with additional needs.
+Discuss any previous experience you have working with children, especially those with additional needs.
 Be specific about the strategies you used to support their learning and development, and how you adapted your approach to meet individual needs.

 ✨Prepare for Scenario Questions